 - Some institutions aren’t willing to pay for leads so from time to time or will not provide a suitable consumer link, we’ll exclude them from our default search results if we believe that we can still offer users a good set of search results.
 However, we always offer consumers the ability to see these institutions with one additional click.

 RateCity has two licences issued by the Australian Securities and Investments Commission (ASIC) – an Australian Financial Services Licence, and an Australian Credit Licence.

-Financial comparison is a new sector in Australia.
-It’s growing and we’re able to offer consumers more information and therefore more choice which leads to greater competition in the financial services industry.
+Financial comparison is a growing sector in Australia and we’re able to offer consumers more information and therefore more choice which leads to greater competition in the financial services industry.